mhd0003/au_uav_pkg_groovy/README.md

 6. Launch files - Inherited from ROS; files used to specify which parts of the system to launch.

-7. Course files - A basic system for creating a mission (for a specific UAV).
+7. Course files - A basic system for creating missions for a fleet of UAVs.

 Installing ROS